-  Besides its basic tail swipes and the signature tail slash, Glavenus also beats it tail down like a club.
-Normally this is a single strike that launches forward towards the target.
-However, when the monster becomes enraged, Glavenus follows this attack up with a second tail slam just slightly to the side of where the first one landed.
+One of the most dangerous Glavenus attacks is when it beats it tail down like a club.
+This is sometimes a single strike that launches forward towards a specific player.
+However, when the monster becomes enraged, Glavenus follows this attack up with a second tail slam just slightly to the left of where the first one landed.

 Diablos: I’m still the apex of the Wildspire Waste in #Iceborne.

 Tips to Beat Glavenus: Monster Hunter World – Iceborne Guide